gulpjs/gulp/README.md

 ## Documentation

-Check out our [Getting Started guide][getting-started-guide] and [API docs][api-docs] on our website!
+Check out the [Getting Started guide][getting-started-guide] and [API docs][api-docs] on our website!

-__Excuse our dust; All other docs will be behind until we get everything updated.
+__Excuse our dust!
+All other docs will be behind until we get everything updated.
 Please open an issue if something isn't working.__

 ## Sample `gulpfile.js`